b2castro/RestCountries/README.md

 ### Installing

 * Install the Node package manager (If you haven't already) by running  the command: npm install.
-* Clone the repository on your machine using the command: git clone https://github.com/b2castro/RestCountries.git
+* Clone the repository on your machine by running the command: git clone https://github.com/b2castro/RestCountries.git

 ## Deployment
 * Navigate to the directory where you cloned the project.